nidhisht/python-pokeapi-client/README.md

 # python-pokeapi-client

-# How to install Python Libraries in Visual Studio Code?
+# Install Python Libraries in Visual Studio Code
+It can be done in 2 steps:
+1) Create virtual environment
+2) Install the library

 ## How to fix "ModuleNotFoundError: No module named 'requests'"